2b3ez/FileManager4TinyMCE/readme.txt

 1. Upload each folder plugins (images, link, media and filemanager) to tinymce plugins folder (lang file is optional)
 2. open filemanager/config.php
-3. set your settings like base_url, upload_dir, type extensions, max file size,...
+3. set your settings like base_url, upload_dir, type extensions, max file size,... other specifications.
+4. Create the 2 folder for thumbs and file and give write permits.
-4. Save and upload config.php
+5. Save and upload config.php
-5. Edit all "file:" property in plugins/image/plugin.min.js, plugins/link/plugin.min.js and plugins/media/plugin.min.js  for proper path to dialog.php
+6. Edit all "file:" property in plugins/image/plugin.min.js, plugins/link/plugin.min.js and plugins/media/plugin.min.js  for proper path to dialog.php
-6. Settings of tinymce should be like :
+7. Settings of tinymce should be like :

  selector: "textarea",
     theme: "modern",